Banco De Talentos Jobs in USA with Visa Sponsorship

 Can Banco De Talentos roles qualify as H-1B specialty occupations?

 Yes, but it depends on how the role is defined.
-H-1B eligibility requires that a bachelor's degree in a specific field is the normal minimum for entry into the position.
+H-1B visa eligibility requires that a bachelor's degree in a specific field is the normal minimum for entry into the position.
 Talent bank and talent pipeline roles grounded in human resources, organizational psychology, or business administration typically qualify.
 Roles framed as generalist coordinator positions can face more scrutiny from USCIS.

 What degree do I need to get H-1B sponsorship for a Banco De Talentos position?